Early careers

 Hints and tips

-The assessments you'll complete will depend on the kind of role you apply for
+The assessments you’ll complete will depend on the kind of role you apply for.

 Whichever opportunity you're applying for, there are some things that you should be thinking about - so we've put together some hints and tips for you.

-These assessments help us build a clearer picture of your capabilities and where your strengths lie.
 This is important to the work we do for our business, and our clients.
-These skills and behaviours make up our global leadership framework, the PwC professional.
+These behaviours make up our global leadership framework, the PwC professional.
 The precise details of each stage will vary according to where you want to work, but the focus throughout will be on the qualities you need to do well.
 Having the right academic results is only part of it.

 Things to consider before you get started